williamtong/wine_review_model/README.md

 <h3>This README page goes into the details on data.
 To skip to results, please click on one of the two links above.</h3>

 <h3>INTRODUCTION TO THE DATA SET</h3>

-This work is based on the [“Wine Reviews”](<https://www.kaggle.com/datasets/zynicide/wine-reviews>) data set published on Kaggle, where it can be downloaded.
-The details of the data are discussed there also.
-Briefly, it contains about information for about 110,000 unique wines (after deduplication).
-The following is a random sample of the data set, shown in a pandas dataframe format.

 Below are 5 randomly sampled wines of the data set.